fghaas/pyconit2023/markdown/talk.md

 NASA/Joel Kowsky, used under [NASA Media Usage Guidelines](https://www.nasa.gov/multimedia/guidelines/index.html).

-Like this guy: the is [Jim Crocker](https://appel.nasa.gov/2010/09/20/jim-crocker-on-systems-engineering/), "the man who saved Hubble".
+Like this guy: this is [Jim Crocker](https://appel.nasa.gov/2010/09/20/jim-crocker-on-systems-engineering/), "the man who saved Hubble".
 You know when the Hubble Space Telescope went up in the 1990s, it had a mirror that was perfectly ground to